 5) CO2 Levels

 A BACnet sensor tracking CO2 is an essential part of any ventilation system.
-Watch the story of CO2 levels to calibrate your HVAC system for extra fresh air at those high-occupancy times of day.
+Watch the story of CO2 levels to calibrate your HVAC controls for extra fresh air at those high-occupancy times of day.
 You can also identify recurring spikes that mean a room is getting more usage than your current ventilation level can handle.

 The Story of the Future